Atlantis (1913 film): Casting

 Because his original story was partly autobiographical, Hauptmann's contract with Nordisk Film required two roles be acted by the actual people who were their inspiration.
 A letter from Nordisk Film to Fred A. Talbot of England explained, "...the part of "Ingigerd" and the armless virtuoso "Arthur Stoss" were played by the very same persons, who where [sic], so to speak, used as models by Gerhart Hauptmann, when he wrote his famous novel.
 These two artists, Miss Ida Orloff and Mr. C. Unthan (these are their real names) were his traveling companions on the trip across the Atlantic."
-Orloff had had a romantic relationship with Hauptmann beginning several years earlier when she was a 16-year-old cabaret dancer.
-Reviewers of Atlantis criticized the choice of Orloff because, by the time of filming, she was no longer a svelte athletic dancer who could embody the eroticism of the part.
+Orloff had had a brief affair with Hauptmann several years earlier when she was a 16-year-old stage actress.
+Reviewers of Atlantis criticized the choice of Orloff because, by the time of filming, she had grown stout and was no longer the svelte young woman who could embody the eroticism of the part.
 Nevertheless, Nordisk Films had been forced to cast her.

 The other required actor was Carl Herman Unthan (credited as Charles Unthan), a Prussian violinist who had been born without arms and learned to use his feet as hands.
 He played the role of Arthur Stoss, an armless virtuoso.
 Although his abilities were impressive, critics of Atlantis felt his appearance in the film was simply extraneous and non-integral to the story.

 Another notable actor in Atlantis was Torben Meyer who went on to a long Hollywood career as a comedic character actor, usually playing a thick-accented waiter or maitr'de.
 Some film historians have also spotted Danish comedian Carl Schenstrøm, later the tall half of the Pat and Patachon comedy team, playing a waiter in the film.
 Although Schenstrøm was employed at Nordisk Film at the time, his participation has not been fully established.